Khaleed/rania/README.md

 `yarn dist` or `npm run dist`

-To delete files in build
+To delete files in build directory

 `yarn clean` or `npm run clean`

 ### Deploy

-To deploy
+To deploy latest build

 `yarn deploy` or `npm deploy`